32 front garden ideas to spruce up your home, from paving inspiration to planting techniques

 Most people head straight to mixing colours when trying to add character with front garden ideas, but there's a lot to be said for texture, too.

-Mix and match plants with different shapes and sized leaves - from long and wide to tiny and narrow.
-This is a great way to achieve year-round interest when using only evergreen plants.
+Mix and match plants with different shapes and sized leaves, from long and wide to tiny and narrow.
+This is a great way to achieve year-round interest, especially when you're using evergreen plants.

-16. Invite a picturesque path to add character
+22. Install a rustic path to add character

 wooden pathway with stone and white flower